Skip to main content

 In this session, students learn to represent models made with connecting cubes using isometric dots on paper (orthogonal diagrams or projections).
 Students will need isometric dot paper (Cubic conundrums 2 (.pdf)) and connecting cubes.
 An internet search for "isometric drawing tool" reveals online tools that can be used to experiment with digital isometric drawings.

 Begin with an isometric drawing beginner class using Cubic conundrums 4 (.pptx).
-Using mouse clicks on Slide One students can progressively draw some simple cube models.
-Show them Slide Two and invite them to make the model first, then recreate the drawing of it.
-Students could also draw the building model they created in Session Three.
+Using mouse clicks on slide 1, students can progressively draw some simple cube models.
+Show them slide 2 and invite them to make the model first, then recreate the drawing of it.
+Students could also draw the building model they created in session 3.

 After students have attempted drawing, discuss some important features of isometric drawing: